 The primary purpose of any AtoN is to provide navigation safety-related information to mariners.
 The type of information provided is derived from the attributes of the AtoN, such as its surface colour, geometrical shape (daytime) as well as the colour and character of its light (during the night).
 The mariner must be able to detect and understand the signalling information provided within the operational range of the AtoN.

-The physical size of the structure, contrast of the surface colour against its surroundings and the intensity of the emitted light in the direction of the mariner determines the visual range.
-The elevation of the signalling part of the AtoN (focal point) determines the possible geographical (line of sight) range.
+The physical size of the structure, contrast of the surface colour against its surroundings and the luminous intensity of the emitted light in the direction of the mariner influence the visual range.
+The elevation of both the mariner and the signalling part of the AtoN (focal point) determines the possible geographical (line of sight) range.
+It is therefore necessary to understand both the typical elevation of the observer above MLW and the distance at which the mariner requires sight of the light or dayboard in order to determine the functional height of the AtoN

 The height of an AtoN structure is therefore dictated by its fundamental functional requirement to act as a visible mark (either illuminated or unlit) or as a signal transmitter/receiver.
-The height of the structure line of sight above land or the seabed therefore will be a prime factor in its overall size and complexity.
-The level of design complexity will also depend on the structure’s foundation requirement and the nature of its environment.
+The height of the structure line of sight above land or the seabed therefore will be a prime factor in its dimensions, foundation size and design complexity.
+The height The level of design complexity will also be influenced by the nature of its environment.
+For lit AtoN, the focal height of the light source is a critical functional requirement.

 Smaller daymarks in shallow water may require minimal structural design scrutiny by the AtoN manager compared to a larger monopile or a tower structure.
 Such items may be subject to regular purchase and as such, designed and manufactured to accepted standards.
-The specific colour, shape and topmark (where relevant) will be selected by reference to the IALA MBS.
+The specific colour, shape and topmark (where relevant) will be selected by reference to the IALA MBS and the height again dictated by the visual range requirements of the mariner

-For lit AtoN, the focal height of the light source is a critical functional requirement.